 - What types of classes will I be taking?

-All HWIH major students will complete the required College of Nursing prerequisites, which consist of courses such as chemistry, human nutrition, anatomy, and English.
-Courses within the HWIH major will include the topics of health promotion programming and evaluation, health literacy, exercise science and nutrition, dimensions of wellness and energy management, lifespan development, wellness in populations with chronic health conditions, statistics and epidemiology courses.
+All HWIH major students will complete the required College of Nursing prerequisites, which consist of courses such as human nutrition, anatomy, and English.
+Courses within the HWIH major will include the topics of health promotion programming and evaluation, health literacy, technology in health promotion, dimensions of wellness and energy management, lifespan development, wellness in populations with chronic health conditions, integrating culture in healthcare courses.

 - What are the core elements of the HWIH major?

 All students in the program will be introduced to four major threads throughout the curriculum: health coaching, health literacy, innovation and holistic health and prevention.
 More information on each of these threads will be shared during the program orientation and survey course.

 - What are some of the program learning goals of the HWIH major?

 The program learning goals are integrating the dimensions of wellness to address one’s personal health needs and those of other individuals across the healthcare continuum; learning and using motivational interviewing and communication strategies to promote optimal health and wellness; apply evidence-based practices; understanding health policy; and learning how to integrate social determinants of health to support cultural and environmental changes that mitigate health inequities.

 A student’s practicum may take place in a worksite, hospital or clinic, community-based setting, school or healthcare organization.